Skip to main content

 • vector_name (str): The vector configuration that determines the behavior of the AI in the chat.

-• qna_func (callable): The function that processes the chat and generates responses.
+• qna_func_async (callable): The async function that processes the chat and generates responses.

 • chat_history (list, optional): A list of previous messages in the chat session to maintain context.